Antisemitism by country: Iran

-Ali Khamenei, the supreme leader of Iran, has repeatedly doubted the validity of the reported casualties of the Holocaust.
+The Islamic Republic's founder and first supreme leader, Ayatollah Ruhollah Khomeini, described Jews as "burdened with the wrath of God" and condemned to "eternal humiliation" for their "evil deeds."
+Ali Khamenei, Iran's current supreme leader, has repeatedly doubted the validity of the reported casualties of the Holocaust.
 In one meeting he claimed that the Zionists have had "close relations" with the Nazi leaders and that "providing exaggerated statistics [of the Holocaust] has been a method to justify the Zionists' cruel treatment of the Palestinians".